rebelsky/sams-assorted-musings-reflections/donor-thank-you-2016-12.md

 "follow" rather than "replace" because it's not clear that either is replaceable).
 Peter-Michael Osera came to us from the University of Pennsylvania and does cool things with programming languages.
-PM calls himself a type nerd.
+PM calls himself a type pedant.
 Charlie Curtsinger comes to us from the University of Massachusetts and does equally cool things in systems, with some connection to programming languages.
 Our students tell me that both PM and Charlie are awesome.
 This year, we are hiring another new